abdulrahman-111/Enhanced-AC-Circuit-Analyzer/README.markdown

 ## Description

 The **Enhanced AC Circuit Analyzer** is a Python-based tool developed for analyzing AC electrical circuits using Modified Nodal Analysis (MNA), graph theory, and linear algebra.
-Created by the team "5leha 3la Allah" for the Digital Systems Design course (ECE 115), this project automates circuit analysis by modeling circuits as graphs, transforming Kirchhoff's laws into matrix equations, and solving for node voltages, component currents, and equivalent impedances.
+Created by the team "5leha 3la Allah" for the Linear Algebra Course , this project automates circuit analysis by modeling circuits as graphs, transforming Kirchhoff's laws into matrix equations, and solving for node voltages, component currents, and equivalent impedances.
 The tool features a Tkinter-based GUI for adding components (resistors, capacitors, inductors), voltage sources, current sources, and nodes, with real-time circuit visualization and analysis results.
 It handles complex circuits, including series and parallel configurations, and supports AC sources with configurable waveforms, frequencies, and phases.

 ## Project Structure